sahilkgpian/btp_chem_Ecommerce/README.md

 This is our database MongoDB where we can see all the related description related to products,users their orders and every other details and can track and manage them.
 ![btp_github3](https://github.com/sahilkgpian/btp_chem_Ecommerce/assets/137074146/444e281e-1ca2-4dcc-a7c9-2468f223cd0d)

+This is how our orders section looks as of now,will update it further.